-Step 3: Dean of Nursing Notification
+Step 3: Dean of Students and Allied Health Sciences Notification

-Within three working days of receiving the information from the Program Director, the following may occur:
+Within three working days of receiving the information from the Program Director, the following may occur.

-- The Dean of Nursing may conclude that academic misconduct was unfounded. - The student may acknowledge the behavior occurred. - The Dean of Nursing may conclude there is sufficient evidence to support the claim of academic misconduct and render consequences.
+- The Dean of Students and Allied Health Sciences may conclude that academic misconduct was unfounded. - The student may acknowledge the behavior occurred. - The Dean of Students and Allied Health Sciences may conclude there is sufficient evidence to support the claim of academic misconduct and render consequences.

-If the student acknowledges the behavior and/or academic misconduct is determined by the Program Director and Dean of Nursing will determine the consequences following consultation with the Program Director.
+If the student acknowledges the behavior, and/or academic misconduct is determined by the Program Director and the Dean of Students and Allied Health Sciences, who will determine the consequences.

-Furthermore, the Dean of Nursing will:
+Furthermore, the Dean of Students and Allied Health Sciences will:

 - Assure that due process has been followed throughout all stages of the claim. - Review documentation and request additional information as needed. - Communicate with the student, as necessary.
-If the student does not choose to meet with the Dean of Nursing the process will continue with the information available. - Consult with the faculty member student and/or other parities to gain further information. - Consult with the College president.
+If student does not choose to meet with the Dean of Students and Allied Health Sciences, the process will continue with the information available. - The faculty member, student, and/or other parties may be asked to provide further information. - Consult with the College President.

-The decision of the Dean of Nursing is final.
-However, if the consequence imposed is dismissal from the College, the student has the right to appeal to the Dean of Student Services in writing.
+The decision of the Dean of Students and Allied Health Sciences is final.
+However, if the consequence imposed is dismissal from the College, the student has the right to appeal in writing to the College President/CEO.
 Appeals must be received within 10 working days of termination.
 All applicable documentation from the case of misconduct becomes part of the student's official file.